Minondodev/Minondodev/README.md

 - 👋 Hi, I’m @Minondodev
 - 👀 I’m interested in mathematics and informatics.
-- 🌱 I’m currently learning robust analytic continuation.
+- 🌱 I’m currently learning certified resolution of differential equations.
 - 💞️ I’m looking to collaborate on : C++
 - 📫 How to reach me : arnaud.minondo '@' lix.polytechnique.fr
 - 😄 Pronouns: He/Him